wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/EdgeSystemOverview.md

 ![EDS OMF Ingress](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSOMFIngress.jpg "EDS OMF Ingress")

-During installation of Edge Data Store, options are presented to install either an EDS Modbus TCP adapter or an EDS OPC UA adapter, or both.
+During installation of Edge Data Store, you can choose to install either an EDS Modbus TCP adapter or an EDS OPC UA adapter, or both.
 The EDS Modbus and EDS OPC UA adapters require additional configuration of data source and data selection before they can collect data in Edge Data Store.
 You can use OMF data ingress once Edge Data Store is installed, with no further configuration steps.

-Edge Data Store is composed of components, and is designed to allow the addition at a later date of additional EDS adapters.
+Edge Data Store is composed of components, and is designed to allow additional EDS adapters at a later point.

 ## Local data read and write access